CIAT-DAPA/GapAnalysis/README.md

 **_Predicted Potential Habitat_**

 The `raster` representing the predicted potential extent of suitable habitat is used by multiple functions to represent the maximum potential range of a species.
 This is then compared to what is conserved _ex situ_ or _in situ_.
-Although a required input, the generation of species distribution models is not included in GapAnalysis because a number of R packages for this process already exist (e.g., Naimi et al. 2016, Hijmans et al. 2017, Kass et al. 2018).
+Although a required input, the generation of species distribution models is not included in GapAnalysis because a number of R packages for this process already exist (packages `sdm`, `wallace`, `dismo` and `maxnet`).

 ### Workflow